Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Introduction

 \section{Introduction}

 The prevalence of errors acting upon quantum states, either as a result of imperfect quantum operations or decoherence arising from interactions with the environment, severely limits the implementation of quantum computation on physical qubits.
-A variety of methods have been proposed to suppress the frequency of these errors, such as dynamic decoupling~\cite{Viola_Knill_Lloyd_1999}, application of a penalty Hamiltonian~\cite{Bookatz_Farhi_Zhou_2015}, and decoherence-free subspace encoding~\cite{Lidar_Chuang_Whaley_1998}.
+A variety of methods have been proposed to suppress the frequency of these errors, such as dynamic decoupling~\cite{Viola_Knill_Lloyd_1999}, application of a penalty Hamiltonian~\cite{Bookatz_Farhi_Zhou_2015}, decoherence-free subspace encoding~\cite{Lidar_Chuang_Whaley_1998}, and near-optimal recovery based on process tomography~\cite{Barnum_Knill_2002, Beny_Oreshkov_2011}.
 In addition to these tools for error prevention, there exist many schemes for quantum error correction (QEC) that are able to return the system to its proper configuration after an error occurs~\cite{Lidar_Brun_2013}.
 The ability to correct errors rather just suppress them is vital to the development of fault-tolerant quantum computation~\cite{Preskill_1997}.

 An essential feature of QEC is the measurement of certain error syndrome operators, which provides information about errors on the physical qubits without collapsing the logical quantum state.
 In the canonical approach, quantum error correction is conducted in a discrete manner, using quantum logic gates to transfer the qubit information to ancilla qubits and subsequently making projective measurements on these to extract the error syndromes.
 However, in contrast to this theoretical idealization of instantaneous projections of the quantum state, experimental implementation of such measurements inherently involves performing weak measurements over finite time intervals~\cite{jacobs_straightforward_2006}, with the dispersive readouts in superconducting qubit architectures constituting the prime example of this in today's quantum technologies~\cite{blais_2004, blais_circuit_2021, krantz_quantum_2019, divincenzo_multi-qubit_2013}.
-This has motivated the development of continuous quantum error correction (CQEC)~\cite{atalaya_BaconShor2020, mohseninia_2020, atalaya_continuous_2021, Livingston_2021}, where the error syndrome operators are measured weakly in strength and continuously in time.
+This has motivated the development of continuous quantum error correction (CQEC)~\cite{Ahn_Doherty_Landahl_2002, Ahn_Wiseman_Milburn_2003, Ahn_Wiseman_Jacobs_2004, Sarovar_2004, Oreshkov_Brun_2007, Chase_Landahl_Geremia_2008, atalaya_BaconShor2020, mohseninia_2020, atalaya_continuous_2021, Livingston_2021}, where the error syndrome operators are measured weakly in strength and continuously in time.